bromite/bromite/README.md

 arm64_ChromeModernPublic.apk: OK
 ```

-If you prefer an UI-based tool, you might want to look into [GtkHash](https://github.com/tristanheaven/gtkhash).

 You can verify authenticity, e.g. that the author ([csagan5](https://github.com/csagan5)) released the file, by using gpg2:
 ```
 $ gpg2 --quiet --verify brm_68.0.3440.54.sha256.txt.asc